-Of course, it isn’t unheard of for a bank not to offer you any compensation for the funds you store in your checking account.
-Yet it is a factor to keep in mind when you’re shopping around for different checking account options.
+It isn't unheard of for a bank not to offer you any compensation for the funds you store in your checking account.
+Yet it is a factor to keep in mind when you're shopping around for different checking account options.

 No Paper Checks